Find Schools

 $23,211 Avg Student Debt

 Merrimack does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $46,916.
 This amount may be reduced if you receive financial aid.
-On average, bachelor’s degree students take out $23,211 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $23,211 in student loans.

 If you are interested in distance education, be sure to check with the school since Merrimack does offer online classes for certain majors.
-During the 2019-2020 year, about 74% of the undergraduates at the school took at least one online course.
+In 2019-2020 about 74% of the undergraduate students at the school chose to take one or more online courses.

 Notes and References